Kinokkory/wiwinwlh/tutorial.md

   geq x y = geq' (from x) (from y)
 ```

-Now anyone using our library need only derive Generic and create an empty
+Now anyone using our library needs only derive Generic and creates an empty
 instance of our typeclass instance without writing any boilerplate for ``GEq``.

 See: